Easy Falafel Spice Mix

 falafel spice mix in a heart bowl

-This falafel spice blend recipe combines five spices (only four of which are compulsory!) that often used in Middle-Eastern cuisine.
-In fact, it’s quite similar to the Lebanese 7-spice mix (Baharat spice mix, minus a spice or two and one substitution).
-The result is something you can shake up and use immediately when needed, no need to grab all five jars every single time.
+This falafel spice blend recipe combines five spices (only four of which are compulsory!) that are often used in Middle Eastern cuisine.
+The result is something you can shake up and use immediately when needed; no need to grab all five jars every single time.
+This is the ultimate seasoning for my authentic falafel recipe and baked falafel version.

 Plus, if you buy spices in bulk as I do, then this can be incredibly cost-effective and takes just a minute to prepare – with just five ingredients.